 Last season the 25-year-old England international picked up no less than 12 assists - twice his goal tally - for Villa in the Premier League and finished with an impressive average of 0.38 assists per 90.

 However, to the delight of Man Utd fans, this is another area that Sancho beats his potential cross-city rival in.
 Last season the winger bagged an impressive 20 assists in just 38 games for the Bundesliga side and as a result averaged an even better average of 0.52 per 90.

 So is Sancho better than Grealish?

-Of course, there is a lot more to a player’s worth for his respective (or future) club than just goal and assists numbers but on paper it would seem as though Sancho is the more productive player.
+Of course, there is a lot more to a player’s worth for his new club than just goals and assists but on paper it would seem as though Sancho is the more productive player.

 However, City fans can perhaps take assurances from the fact that Grealish is already a proven talent in the Premier League and would surely improve his goal scoring and playmaking numbers in a more dominant side.

 Equally, Sancho may take some time to adjust to the Premier League and may not be afforded the same time and platform to shine as he currently has at Dortmund.